 Circuit protection is an important component in any automated industrial system and is part of the National Electrical Code (NEC, NFPA:70) and standards for industrial machinery.
 Proper protection reduces the risk of catastrophic events, the need for warranty claims, and equipment repairs or replacement.
-At AIC, we offer a wide range of circuit protection solutions to keep your operations running smoothly.
+At Applied Industrial Controls, Inc., we offer a wide range of circuit protection devices to keep your operations running smoothly.
 Whether it's fuses, circuit breakers, short circuit protection, surge protective devices (SPDs), or intrinsically safe barriers, we have what you need to keep your circuits protected and your operations safe.

 Breakers vs. Fuses

 Surge Suppression & Power Conditioners